2021

 Premier Rescue Ambulance Services

-Concerns summary Patient transport staff failed to recognise a patient's respiratory distress, delayed calling emergency services, and performed ineffective CPR due to patient positioning.
+Concerns summary (AI summary) Patient transport staff failed to recognise a patient's respiratory distress, delayed calling emergency services, and performed ineffective CPR due to patient positioning.
 Only one staff member was CPR trained, violating policy.

 All Responded